SirNarsh/udemy-export/README.md

 # udemy-export
-A tool to export list of all courses in your udemy (student) account
+A tool to export list of all courses in your Udemy© (student) account.
+This tool is not affilated or managed by Udemy©

 # Usage